The 7 Best Bonfire Night Events in the UK

 But the Shetland Islands are not just about their natural wonders.
 With a history deeply rooted in Norse and Scottish traditions, the islands have a rich cultural heritage that is proudly celebrated.

-Immerse yourself in the lively Shetland folk music and dance, showcased during the annual Shetland Folk Festival, where the spirit of the islands truly comes alive!
+Immerse yourself in the lively Shetland folk music and dance, showcased during the annual Shetland Folk Festival, one of the best UK festivals, where the spirit of the islands truly comes alive!

 When it comes to finding the best Scottish islands to visit, the Isle of Lewis and Harris is a must.
 The island earns renown for its rich archaeological heritage, with the enigmatic standing stones of Callanish being the most notable attraction.